ui5-community/ui5-ecosystem-showcase/packages/ui5-middleware-simpleproxy/README.md

   Username used for Basic Authentication.
 - password:  `string`
   Password used for Basic Authentication.
+- httpHeaders: `map`
+  Http headers set for the proxied request.
+Will overwrite the http headers from the request.
+- query: `map`
+  Query parameters set for the proxied request.
+Will overwrite the parameters from the request.

 In general, use of environment variables or values set in a `.env` file will override configuration values in the `ui5.yaml`.